 |Deso H2500BT||This is the most compact 2500L bunded tank available at the moment, square in shape for efficient storage and at 1.25m wide, it is a similar width as a 600gl steel tank and most single skin plastic 2500L tanks.
 Galvanised steel frame adds to the strength for a long life span.||

-If you've read this article all the way to the bottom and still not sure which tank is going to suit your needs, please call us on 01722 714514 or use our contact form.
+Well done!
+You’ve made it to the end of the article.
+Still not sure which tank is going to suit your needs?
+Please Call us on 01722 714514 or use our contact form.
 I hope this helps!